mcarvin8/labels-and-workflows-decomposer/README.md

 The issue `Error parsing file: Element fieldUpdates is duplicated at this location in type Workflow` was occuring again in CI pipelines due to the sorting of the workflows in the file.

 The workflows created now resemble the CLI output.
 The above error has been resolved and the script is able to successfully deploy workflows in a CI pipeline.

+December 16, 2023 - Add support for manifest/delta deployments to the combine scripts.